Communications and dissemination strategy for research

 Whether you’re a research group, medical society or innovative business, it’s likely that you’ll have limited resources available for specialist research communications – so it makes sense to ensure you’re using these to maximum effect.

-Our insights-led approach can help uncover what you want to achieve, identify the best routes to reach the audiences you want to target, and the most effective mechanisms to use – whether you’re looking to attract new funding, collaborations or demonstrate impact.
+We bring strategic thinking from 25 years in reserach communications to help uncover what you want to achieve, identify the best routes to reach the audiences you want to target, and the most effective mechanisms to use – whether you’re looking to attract new funding, collaborations or demonstrate impact.

 1. Define purpose and impact